How to do an Annual Review

 Since I started doing annual reviews, I’m happier, more confident, and better able to manage whatever life throws at me.

-On Tuesday, I looked at why an annual review is important for everyone, not just employers and employees.
+Recently, I looked at why an annual review is important for everyone, not just employers and employees.
 I’ve been doing annual reviews for a few years now and I can say that they work really well for both my career-improving goals (like launching Clever Cactus) and my personal happiness goals (like keeping in touch with my friends).

 While I’d like to say I’ve perfected the annual review, that’d be a lie.
 Every year, my annual review is just me, sitting at my desk, reviewing and planning with no real structure to the activity.
 Instead of trying to sort out what exactly I do during an annual review, I’ve consulted articles from other annual reviewers (see sources list at the bottom) to craft… The Clever Cactus Guide for an Annual Review.